-Chalice mine is planned as an operating underground gold mine allowing current design criteria, mining methods, and actual costs to form the basis for mine design, scheduling, andeconomic evaluation used in this estimation process.
-As an historic operating undergroundmine, costs, mining methods and metallurgical factors are well understood, providing confidence in their application as part of the mineral reserve estimation process.
-From the site visit concluded for Chalice, it was evident that Chalice require most of the mining infrastructure to be re- established.
-The underground is planned to be accessed from inside Chalice open pit, but the site visit revealed that rehabilitation of the portal/entrance andthe Chalice decline will be required and was planned and costed as part of the scheduling and cost estimation.
+Chalice mine is planned as an operating underground gold mine allowing current design criteria, mining methods, and actual costs to form the basis for mine design, scheduling, and economic evaluation used in this estimation process.
+As an historic operating underground mine, costs, mining methods and metallurgical factors are well understood, providing confidence in their application as part of the mineral reserve estimation process.
+From the site visit concluded for Chalice, it was evident that Chalice requires most of the mining infrastructure to be re- established.
+The underground is planned to be accessed from inside the Chalice open pit, but the site visit revealed that rehabilitation of the portal/entrance and the Chalice decline will be required and was planned and costed as part of the scheduling and cost estimation.
 The economics of the mineral reserve estimate could be materially affected by a significant change to commodity price.